 tinians."
-In a similar tone, US Ronald Reagan President expressed the view that the could Palestinians only allowed to have self-rule in association with Jordan.
+In a similar tone, US Ronald Reagan President expressed the view that the could only be Palestinians allowed to have self-rule in association with Jordan.
 The Reagan proposal just cannot work, as the collapse of the halfyear-long negotiations on the establishment of a Palestinian entity linked with Jordan proves.